gl-inet/docs4.x/docs/tutorials/time_zone.md

 # Time Zone

-On the left side of web Admin Panel -> MORE SETTINGS -> Time Zone
+On the left side of web Admin Panel -> SYSTEM -> Time Zone

 The time of the router's activities will be recorded according to the router time.
 So, make sure you have sync/select the right time zone.